 This creative arts project features seven women who are farming sustainably on the traditional Algonquin Anishinaabe lands of the Ottawa / Outaouais Region.
-Each woman is farming in a way that is mindful of the environment, restores and builds soil quality, sequesters carbon and protects local biodiversity.
-Among them they are providing nourishing local food to thousands of people in the community.

 We are creating an arts exhibit which will tell the story of these dedicated farmers by presenting vibrant painted portraits, photos of their farming practice and poetic reflections about their experiences.